William Nelson Moran

 - Height 5' 11", Weight 185 lb.

 Infielder Billy Moran was signed by the Cleveland Indians as an amateur free agent before the 1952 season.
-The eighteen year old was assigned to the Green Bay Bluejays of the class D Wisconsin State League.
+The eighteen-year-old was assigned to the Green Bay Bluejays of the class D Wisconsin State League.
 The young shortstop appeared in 63 games and hit .277 his first year in the pros.
-Billy would get into 88 games with the Tri-State League pennant winning Spartanburg Peaches in '53, hitting at a .285 clip with eight home runs.
+Billy got into 88 games with the Tri-State League pennant-winning Spartanburg Peaches in 1953, hitting at a .285 clip with 8 home runs.
 He moved up to the class A Reading Indians of the Eastern League in 1954, played 133 games and hit for a .242 average.
-The next two years (1955-56) Moran would be with the United States Military Services during the Korean War.
+The next two years (1955-1956) Moran was with the United States military during the Korean War.

-Back from the Military Service in 1957 Billy would play second base for the San Diego Padres of the Pacific Coast League and appear in 158 games but hit only .211.
-The Indians would give Moran his first look at the major league style of play in 1958 and he hit .226 in 115 games as a rookie.
-Billy returned to the minor leagues for three more years before flourishing during the 1962-63 seasons with the expansion Los Angeles Angels.
-In 1962 he led all American League second sackers in assists while hitting .282 with 17 home runs to help lead the second year team to a surprising first division finish.
+Back from military service in 1957, Billy played second base for the San Diego Padres of the Pacific Coast League and appeared in 158 games but hit only .211.
+The Indians gave Moran his first look at the major league style of play in 1958 and he hit .226 in 115 games as a rookie, taking over at second base for Bobby Avila, who moved to third.
+Billy returned to the minor leagues for three more years before flourishing during the 1962 and 1963 seasons with the expansion Los Angeles Angels after the Angels had obtained him in a trade with the minor league Toronto Maple Leafs during the 1961 season.
+In 1962 he led all American League second sackers in assists while hitting .282 with 17 home runs to help lead the second-year team to a surprising first division finish.
 He was also a starter for the American League in both All-Star Games played that summer.

-Moran was traded back to Cleveland midway through the 1964 season and was gone from the major leagues a year later with a seven year .263 career average.
-Billy would finish up his pro baseball in the minors with the Portland Beavers of the Pacific Coast League in 1965.
-He closed out an eight year run with a .252 average and 37 home runs.
-Billy, who attended Georgia Tech, earned a degree in industrial management, and became the owner of an insurance agency in Atlanta.
+Moran was traded back to Cleveland midway through the 1964 season and was gone from the major leagues a year later with a seven-year .263 career average.
+Billy finished up his pro baseball in the minors with the Portland Beavers of the Pacific Coast League in 1965.
+He closed out an eight-year run with a .252 average and 37 home runs.
+Billy, who attended Georgia Tech, earned a degree in industrial management, and became the owner of an insurance agency in Atlanta, GA.
 He is now retired in Tyrone, Georgia.

 - AL All-Star (1962)